-What is Actually Hurting the Markets Is The Lack of a Comprehensive Crypto Index
+What Is The Lack of a Comprehensive Crypto Index

-One of the most efficient ways for retail investors to earn profit in the stock market is to invest in ‘index funds,’ which have been observed to exceed mutual funds over time generally.
+One of the most efficient ways for retail investors to earn profit in the stock market is to invest in ‘Crypto index funds,’ which have been observed to exceed mutual funds over time generally.

 To date, the absence of a complete index fund for crypto assets similar to one’s based on the ‘S&P 500‘ in legacy financial markets has kept the crypto market back.
 However, before crypto can efficiently offer such chances to the layman, the market needs a reliable index to describe the state of the market accurately.

-Such a measure would allow retail investors to make more informed decisions and perhaps attract institutional investors, like endowments and pension funds, to bounce crypto.
+Such a measure would allow retail investors to make more informed decisions and perhaps attract institutional investors, like endowments and pension funds, to bounce the crypto index.

 Significance of Indexes in The Market